Skip to content

 Virgin Media fined £28m for preventing contract cancellations

-Ofcom fined Virgin Media £28 million after finding the company repeatedly prevented or delayed customers from cancelling contracts, saying millions of calls were likely mishandled between 1 January 2022 and 11 September 2024.
-Investigators uncovered tactics including deliberate call-dropping, excessive transfers, unnecessary hold time, repeated pressure to stay, and a commission scheme that Ofcom said effectively rewarded those behaviours.
-Ofcom said Virgin operated a two-tier retention system that forced over a million callers to repeat cancellation requests because only second-tier agents could process exits.
-The penalty was reduced by 30% because Virgin admitted the failings and agreed a settlement; Ofcom called it its largest fine under consumer protection rules and its third largest overall after Royal Mail’s £50 million (2018) and BT’s £42 million (2017).
-Ofcom received 1,881 formal complaints about cancellation difficulties, and Natalie Black, Ofcom’s group director for infrastructure and connectivity, said the regulator would not tolerate providers acting against customer interests.
-Virgin Media apologised for the ‘‘small proportion’’ affected, said it has redesigned its customer service and cited an 89% drop in complaints about leaving versus 2023.
-Ofcom said it has introduced safeguards including the One Touch Switch process launched in 2024 to make switching providers easier.
+Ofcom fined Virgin Media £28 million after finding the company repeatedly prevented customers from cancelling contracts by mishandling millions of phone calls between 1 January 2022 and 11 September 2024.
+Investigators found deliberate call-dropping, excessive and unnecessary call transfers, placing customers on hold for no reason, and repeated pressure to stay; Ofcom said Virgin's commission scheme effectively encouraged and rewarded those behaviors.
+The penalty was reduced by 30% because Virgin Media admitted the failings and agreed a settlement.
+Ofcom said the firm operated a two-tier retention-agent system that meant only second-tier agents could process cancellations, forcing more than one million callers to repeat their cancellation request.
+Ofcom received 1,881 complaints about cancellation difficulties and described this as its largest ever fine under consumer protection rules and its third-largest overall, after a £50 million Royal Mail fine in 2018 and a £42 million BT fine in 2017.
+Virgin Media said it has redesigned its customer service, invested heavily, and that complaints about difficulties leaving fell 89% last year compared with 2023.
+Ofcom said it has introduced safeguards including a One Touch Switch process launched in 2024 to make switching providers easier.

 1 source